 Using the command-line client#

-For quick queries to a subscriber or for use in shell scripts, Caterva2 ships the cat2cli
+For quick queries to a server or for use in shell scripts, Caterva2 ships the cat2-client

 program.
 To use it, you need to install Caterva2 with the clients